Founded on June 18, 1964,

 Mr. Yves J. Paternot is elected president.
 2008 Integration of the ISREC research groups into the EPFL – School of Life Sciences.

 The ISREC Foundation continues to search for and to provide resources to support projects having a broad diagnostic or therapeutic potential for innovations in cancer research.
-The main project is the backing of the construction of the AGORA-Cancer center which will bring together researchers and clinicians.
+The main project is the backing of the construction of the Cancer Research Cluster AGORA which will bring together researchers and clinicians.